jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 ## Tangent space

 We have already seen in [6.
-3D worlds](3D-worlds-section) that we can use transformations to map co-ordinates and vectors between the model, view and screen spaces.
+3D worlds](3D-worlds-section) that we can use transformations to map coordinates and vectors between the model, view and screen spaces.
 To apply normal mapping we need to perform our lighting calculations in a new space called the **tangent space**.
 The tangent space is a 3D space where vectors are defined in terms of three vectors: **tangent**, **bitangent** and **normal** vectors ({numref}`bitangent-vector-figure`).

 ```{figure} ../_images/09_bitangent.svg
 :name: bitangent-vector-figure